alexivkin/SARDELKA/README.md

 * Allow non-root sshfs users to mount as root. `sudo vi /etc/fuse.conf` and uncomment `user_allow_other`
 * Rename backup.config.sample and backup.schedule.sample to backup.config and backup.schedule respectively
 * Edit both files to configure your backups
+* For GUI notifications install libnotify with `apt install libnotify-bin`
 * Create .exclude file for each backup, even if it's empty.
 You can use the included samples for reference

 ## Scheduling periodic backups